ChemImageCorp/ChemImageLCTF/README.md

 ChemImageLCTF is a .NET Framework library that can be used to control ChemImage Liquid Crystal Tunable Filters (LCTFs) over USB.
 It uses [LibUsbDotNet](https://github.com/LibUsbDotNet/LibUsbDotNet) for the USB communications.
 ## Installation
 ### NuGet Package
-This library is available as a NuGet package and can be installed through the Visual Studio package manager o via the nuget package manager CLI by typing:
+This library is available as a NuGet package and can be installed through the Visual Studio package manager or via the nuget package manager CLI by typing:

     nuget install ChemImageLCTF
 ### ChemImage LCTF SDK